JorPan/not-ify/README.md

 But, you CAN log in with your Spotify account, search for artists/ songs, click a result to play it, AND <b>see the lyrics</b>!

-You can also view your real playlists, create new playlists, select a playlist by clicking on it's card, and add the currently playing song to the selected playlist.
+You can also view your real playlists, create new playlists, select a playlist by clicking on its card, and add the currently playing song to the selected playlist.

 # Technologies
 - React